Block Quote – A 3-Step Guide

 Formatting Block quotes in different styles

-There are different guidelines to formatting a block quote in the various citation styles.
+There are different guidelines to formatting a block quote depending on the choice of citation style guide.

 MLA